 I know, I know.
 Yoga isn’t for everyone.
 So that means hot yoga might not be for everyone.
 But let me tell you why I love it.

-Once you get used to the idea of being in a hot room (around 80-90 degrees), I think you’ll find that hot yoga has some additional benefits — think: detox and cleanse your body!
+Once you get used to the idea of being in a hot room (around 80-90 degrees), I think you’ll find that hot yoga has some additional benefits — think: detoxing and cleansing your body!
 PS: I’m not talking about Bikram (that’s probably my least favorite type of yoga).

 Benefits of hot yoga

 - Increases flexibility

 - Strengthens your body

 - Increases your heart rate

 - Good for your skin